Get an annual AARP membership for only $9. Offer ends 12/11.

 Tips for Finding a Chinese-Speaking Assisted Living or Other Facility

 While Chinese-speaking senior living communities are becoming more common in America, they’re still difficult to find in many areas.
 Start your search by talking to family and friends.
 Ask what senior living options they considered for their aging Chinese relatives.
-If that doesn’t lead anywhere, try out our other tips that can make locating a Chinese nursing home or East Asian assisted living facility a little easier.
+If that doesn’t lead anywhere, try out our other tips that make locating a Chinese nursing home or East Asian assisted living facility a little easier.

 Search for Chinese Senior Living Online